 Note: as of April 29, 2023, the U.S. State Department labels Guerrero State, including Zihuatanejo, as “Level 4: Do Not Travel.”
 However, it has been ‘Level 4’ for many years, and Earth Vagabonds always felt safe during a month-long stay.
 Additionally, we know expats who live in this beautiful place with no problem.

-The market and the malecon in Zihuatanejo
+The market and the malecon

 Its malecon (walkway near the ocean) is gorgeous.
 It features restaurants, shops, hotels, fresh fish sales, statues honoring women, and the basketball court that acts as the main square and gathering place for families and friends – especially evenings and weekends.

 The malecon also runs along rocks on the other end for magnificent views of the bay.
 This is the only place I’ve seen (so far) where the malecon goes through a part of town and also out along rocks.